-The period between November 1974 and January 1976 was a particularly dark and frightening time around South Armagh.
-I remember vividly the fear and shock being felt around the area at that time and when McArdles Bar in Crossmaglen was bombed in Nov.
-74, leaving one dead and several seriously injured, there was a real threat that the gang responsible for the attack would come back at will and repeat the killings.
-Kay's Bar in Dundalk, just over the border from Crossmaglen was car bombed in Dec.
+The two year period between November 1974 and January 1976 was a particularly dark and frightening time especially around South Armagh and the immediate vicinity.
+I still remember vividly the fear and shock being felt around the area at that time when McArdles Bar in Crossmaglen was bombed in Nov.
+74, leaving one dead and several seriously injured and there was a real threat that the gang of killers responsible for the attack would come back at will and repeat the killings.
+The attack on the Miami Showband, which killed three members of the band and left several seriously injured near the town of Newry, Co.
+Down on 31 July 1975 sent further shockwaves throughout the province.
+Kay's Bar in Dundalk, just over the border from Crossmaglen, was car bombed in Dec.
 75. leaving two dead and 20 seriously injured.
 Also in Dec.
 75 there was a bomb and gun attack on Donnelly's Bar and shop at Silverbridge, just outside Crossmaglen leaving three dead and three seriously injured.
-Then came the Reavey and O'Dowd killings at Whitecross in Jan.
+The killing quickly escalated to new heights of depravity when the Reavey and O'Dowd families were slaughtered at Whitecross, Co.
+Armagh and Gilford, Co.
+Down in Jan.
 76 which prompted a deadly response the following day.
-This period of brutality culminated with the equally brutal attack on a van carrying 11 protestant workers at Kingsmill, near the village of Bessbrook in Co.
+This period of madness continued with the equally brutal attack on a work van in which 10 protestant workers were shot and killed at Kingsmill, near the village of Bessbrook in Co.
 Armagh.

 “My brother found the lads dead, he didn't speak for a year afterwards.”